kstep/graphicsmagick/www/benchmarks.rst

 computing base.
 Even on the latest high-end hardware, GraphicsMagick is much more efficient than ImageMagick.

 The often extreme difference in the results is difficult to believe until one inspects the source code from both packages and sees that GraphicsMagick uses streamlined straight-forward code paths while ImageMagick uses convoluted and arcane code paths in an apparent attempt to defeat human comprehension.
-While the ImageMagick approach does successfully defeat human comprehension, it also seems to largely defeat C compiler comprehension as well, resulting in slow code.
+While the ImageMagick approach does successfully defeat human comprehension, it also seems to largely defeat C compiler comprehension (and the CPU's cache) as well, resulting in slow code.
 If time and money are important to you, then you should use GraphicsMagick rather than ImageMagick.
 If time and money are not important to you, then you should use ImageMagick.

 Strategy
 ========